Sharannya340/the-walking-hand/README.md

 **Response:**
 `[Materials and components were selected to balance precision, feasibility, and structural reliability.
 3D printing was chosen for the hand structure due to its ability to produce complex geometries and jointed forms with high accuracy, which would be difficult to achieve using manual fabrication methods.
 Servo motors were used for finger articulation because of their precise angle control, while DC motors were selected for locomotion due to their continuous rotational capability and higher torque output.
 Lightweight materials were prioritized to reduce load on the motors, improving efficiency and stability.
 Overall, each choice reflects a trade-off between performance, accessibility, and ease of iteration within the given timeframe.]`

+NEW-
+`[MDF provides a stable base.
+The 3D printed hand allows accurate finger placement and a fun interactive experience.
+ESP32 is used for easy input handling.]`

 ## 12.3 Items to Purchase Separately